 While this final rule does not require the use of grants and contracts for direct services, we continue to think a system that includes certificates, grants or contracts, and private-pay families is the most sustainable option for the CCDF program and for child care providers.
-Certificates play a critical role in supporting parental choice; however, demand-side mechanisms like certificates are only fully effective when there is an adequate supply of child care.
+Certificates play a critical role in supporting parental choice; however, demand-side mechanisms like certificates are only fully effective when there is an adequate supply of child care.25

-The CCDBG rule commentary also suggests that states may use grants or contracts to incentivize providers to open in an area they might not otherwise consider, or to serve children for whom care is more costly.
+The 2016 CCDBG rule commentary also suggests that states may use grants or contracts to incentivize providers to open in an area they might not otherwise consider, or to serve children for whom care is more costly.
 Grants and contracts have the advantage of enabling child care programs to build a quality infrastructure for inclusion that is predictable and sustainable, and allows programs to prepare to welcome children with disabilities before they even step through the door.
 Stable funding offers providers an incentive to pay the fixed costs associated with providing high-quality child care, such as adequate salaries to attract qualified staff, or to provide higher cost care, such as for infants and toddlers or children with special needs, or to locate in low-income or rural communities.

-Establish differential payments or tiered reimbursements for individual children state plan pre-print provides that states can choose to set different base payment rates as well as tiered rates or add-ons for factors such as children with special needs.
+Establish differential payments or tiered reimbursements for individual children

+The CCDBG Act of 2014 also suggests alternative reimbursement rates as a strategy for increasing access to and quality of child care services for children with disabilities.
+The CCDF state plan pre-print provides that states can choose to set different base payment rates as well as tiered rates or add-ons for factors such as children with special needs.
 It notes that the higher rates for children with special needs acts as "both an incentive for providers to serve children with special needs and as a way to cover the higher costs to the provider to provide care for special needs children."